-Unlike the person that knows you but not your industry, who will cheer for you no matter what, the person in this category falls under more of a mentorship or supervisory role.
+This person knows you but is not your industry, and they will cheer for you no matter what.
+The person in this category falls under more of mentorship or supervisory role.
 They can hold you accountable for your goals and what you may need to learn to achieve your next goal.

-3. Does Not know You; Knows Your Industry & Business
+3. Does Not know You; Knows Your Industry and Business

 The next two categories are where women can tend to veer from their plans because, generally speaking, women do not network with people they do not know.
 There is a tremendous value in adding these people to your trusted and loyal team.

-This person sits at your table for a shorter period of time to help open doors, connect you to opportunities, and point out industry standards about which you may not be aware.
-You learn skills and who you need to be from these people.
+This person sits at your table for a shorter period to help open doors, connect you to opportunities, and point out industry standards about which you may not be aware.
+You learn skills and whom you need to be from these people.

 4. Does Not Know You; Does Not Know Your Industry or Business